wix-incubator/remx/website/docs/why.md

   * Cons: Can be used in lots of different ways, In our opinion complex API due to large amount of features.

 When we look at those battle-proven solutions, and especially if we try to build a large scale project that can be worked on by lots of different people from different teams, we see that we have a need for some combintaion of the above.
-Let's try to break down our actual requirements and see if we can build a system that will answer those.
+Let's try to break down our actual requirementes and see if we can build a system that will answer those.

 #### What do we really need from a state management library?
 Well for starters, starting to write our business logic by doing TDD does not require any state management at all.
 In fact, I would argue that it can only hinder.
 Try that for example: start by writing test-first all features of a JS(node) application with unit tests *without* any mention of redux.
 It is really difficult: if all we want to do is, for example, write a unit of logic that does some login flow, with loading state and authentication and error flows, we see that we have little use of any of these libraries.